Ski history and branded poles in Riksgränsen

 The Riksgränsen downhill badge

 Up in the Nurki mini-museum at Hotel Riksgränsen, there is a register book of the Riksgränsen downhill badge (Riksgränsens störtloppsmärke).
 The badge was instituted at Easter in 1935 to further stimulate interest in downhill skiing among enthusiastic visitors that came to Riksgränsen.
-If you want to compare yourself against the speedsters of the 30s—the distance is the same as during the downhill race in 1934; start from the top of Riksgränsfjället and finish one and a half kilometers further down by the hotel.
+If you want to compare yourself against the speedsters of the 30s—the distance is the same as during the downhill race in 1934; start from the very top of Riksgränsfjället and finish one and a half kilometers further down by the hotel.

 The Riksgränsen Downhill badge in gold, with a skier going downhill a mountain.